theMackabu/playground/db/README.md

 ### Using the CLI

-FAST comes with an interface (`fast-cli`) for interacting with the server:
+Kade comes with an interface (`kade-cli`) for interacting with the server:

 Example commands: